 - The coach respects the student as a human with dignity, strength, and autonomy.
-The coach treats the student as an emerging adult.
+The coach treats the student as a fledgling adult.

-- Our work and plans are primarily driven by the student, with input from the parents and other advisors, and help from the coach.
+- Our work and plans are primarily driven by the student, with input from other advisors (which may include parents), and help from the coach.

 - The student does the student’s work.
 The coach instructs, encourages, and assists but does not do the student’s job.

 - We recognize that we can do almost anything, but that we cannot do everything.

 - The coach challenges but does not nag.

 - Along with good will, we add good humor!
 [Check out these memes ☺] We laugh at ourselves and our circumstances while we improve ourselves and our circumstances.